maxnd/mxMarkEdit/README.md

 # Troubleshooting

+- If the app cannot open the Zotero library in the `Documents` or `Downloads` directory, probably it's a matter of file permission.
+Open a `.md` file in this folder, give the app the permission to access the folder, quit and run again the app.
 - If the title of a document contains a colon, Pandoc cannot translate it in Word, but simply nothing happens.

 # Mentions and reviews